elixir-lang/elixir/docs/3_modules.md

     iex> is_atom(List)
     true

-References are powerful when used with the `refer` directive discussed above.
+References are powerful when used with the `require` directive discussed above.
 For instance, let's imagine our Math module relies heavily on the `Orddict` module.
 If, at some point, we find out most algorithms in `Orddict` could be implemented in a much faster way, we could implement `FastOrddict` and use it as a drop-in replacement:

     defmodule Math do
-      refer FastOrddict, as: Orddict
+      require FastOrddict, as: Orddict
       # ...
     end